arpa2/steamworks/docs/pulleyscript/squeal-backend.md

     values (?hash,?v0,?u0)
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--   Alternatively, when the fork removes that record, the following query would
+-   Alternatively, when the fork removes that tuple, the following query would
     be the right thing to do:

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~